winkeung/C-Concepts/C_Concepts_Part2.md

  ![Alt text](ret_int_arg_int_char.jpg)

 The thick border box is the function.
-The 2 argument are represented by the 2 boxes above with think arrows pointing to it and return value is represented inside the thick border box in this case a pointer.
+The 2 argument are represented by the 2 boxes above with thick arrows pointing to it and return value is represented inside the thick border box in this case a pointer.
 It points to a integer.
 A function is always pointed to by a no. of box(es) with thick arrow(s) even when it takes no argument in this case a void box will point to it. (this corresponds to the syntax of a empty bracket&#39;<code>()</code>&#39; or &#39;<code>(void)</code>&#39;) Therefor you can always tell from this that it is a function.

 The visualization of &quot;<code>void (\*(\*apf[4])(int, int (\*)(int)))(int);</code>&quot;: